modabas/ModEndpoints/README.md

 ## Key Features

  - Organizes ASP.NET Core Minimal Apis in REPR pattern endpoints
- - Encapsulates endpoint behaviors like request validation, request handling, and response mapping.
+ - Encapsulates endpoint behaviors like request validation, request handling, and response mapping*.
  - Supports anything that Minimal Apis does.
 Configuration, parameter binding, authentication, Open Api tooling, filters, etc. are all Minimal Apis under the hood.
  - Supports auto discovery and registration.
  - Has built-in validation support with [FluentValidation](https://github.com/FluentValidation/FluentValidation).
 If a validator is registered for request model, request is automatically validated before being handled.